CygenceTech/content-ops-starter/content/pages/index.md

         tagline: ''
         subtitle: ''
         text: >
-          "ETECH has been a reliable partner in managing our IT services.
+          "Cygence has been a reliable partner in managing our AI services.
           Their expertise in network security and system optimization has greatly improved our productivity.
 The custom solutions they designed for our specific needs have streamlined our processes, reducing costs and enhancing efficiency.
-ETECH’s dedication to excellence is evident in everything they do."
+Cygence dedication to excellence is evident in everything they do."

           *— John M., Operations Manager, Manufacturing Company*